HFLoechel/ConstrainedKaos/README.md

 Also, there is the option to plot the code words:

-**-plot**: size as an integer of the dots in the CGR plot, if **-plot** is not used, no plot will be created
+**-plot**: size as an integer of the dots (we recommend 1 - 5) in the CGR plot, if **-plot** is not used, no plot will be created

 For a codeword length greater 12 the application will throw a warning, that the heap size may be exceeded.
-So for longer codewords, the heap size of the JVM has to be adapted.
+So for longer code words, the heap size of the JVM has to be adapted.
 The longest words we tested for were 16, which also let to a significant increase in the runtime.
+The runtime of code words lower than 10 usually takes a few seconds, depending on the set of constraints, and activating the plot function.
+The generated code words will be stored on the defined path for **-output** as a single FASTA file.
+The console output will inform the user, how many sequences are generated.
+In case of the usage of an input file, the user will be informed, if any sequence length exceeds the code word length.
+In this case, this input sequence will be ignored.